JochenC/JochenC.github.io/_teaching/2024-set3125-machine-learning.md

 ### Education Method
 The course includes lectures, homework assignments, a project, and office hours to support student learning.

-### Course Relations
-This course is mutually exclusive with EE4C12.
-Students who have taken EE4C12 are not eligible to enroll in SET3125.

 [Course documentation and detailed syllabus here](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=70087)